circlefin/verite/README.md

 The primary packages in this repository are:

-- [@verity/docs](./packages/docs) - Documentation for the Verity
+- [@verity/docs](./packages/docs) - Documentation for the Verite
 - [@verity/core](./packages/verity) - The core Javascript SDK for issuing, verifying, and revoking Verifiable Credentials.
 - [@verity/contract](./packages/contract) - Two sample ERC20 contracts showcasing how to implement Verity into a smart contract.
-- [@verity/demos](./packages/demos) - A demo walkthrough of the entire verity project, showcasing issuance, verification, and revocation, with additional demos for DeFi and custodial use cases.
+- [@verity/demos](./packages/demos) - A demo walkthrough of the entire Verite project, showcasing issuance, verification, and revocation, with additional demos for DeFi and custodial use cases.

-In addition to the packages above, there are 3 single-purpose demo packages, largely extracted from the `demos` package to help clarify each major function of verity credentials.
+In addition to the packages above, there are 3 single-purpose demo packages, largely extracted from the `demos` package to help clarify each major function of Verite credentials.

 - [@verity/demo-issuer](./packages/demo-issuer) - A simplified demo of issuing Verifiable Credentials using `@verity/core`.
 - [@verity/demo-verifier](./packages/demo-verifier) - A simplified demo of verifying Verifiable Credentials using `@verity/core`.